open-intelligence/qizhi/qizhi-management/README.md

 #### solution 1

 Because cloud providers such as azure always have the load balance service.
-So when deploy pai to the cloud platform, you could chose the load-balance service to implement the high-availability.
+So when deploy pai to the cloud platform, you could choose the load-balance service to implement the high-availability.

 Before bootstrap your kubernetes cluster, you should configure your load-balance. please set the backend with your master.
-And set the following property with the ip of the load-balance in the [kubernetes-configuration.yaml](https://github.com/open-intelligence/qizhi/blob/master/cluster-configuration/kubernetes-configuration.yaml).
+And set the following property with the ip of the load-balance in the [kubernetes-configuration.yaml](../cluster-configuration/kubernetes-configuration.yaml).

 ```yaml